 The portfolio drives a strong Year 7-12 school program across the catchment areas of Newcastle, Central Coast, Mid North Coast and Western NSW.

 We provide students with a gainful insight into university life, including pathways of entry, as well as an awareness of who they are as Indigenous people, contributing to a strong cultural affirmation.

 Aims to plant the seed of ambition for students to begin thinking of their future in a culturally safe space through talking circles, interactive activities and traditional Indigenous games.
 Participants will be monitored and rewarded throughout the course of the program over an academic year

 Girls Choices and LIVE IT! for Boys Residential Summer Schools

 The Girls Choices and LIVE IT! programs are five-day residential university experiences for Year 9 students held in December each year.
-Part of the AIM High program, the schools are designed to inspire students to build upon their potential to study maths and science subjects in years 11 and 12 and to expose them to the range of study and career options that exist for HSC graduates with these subjects.
+Part of the AIM High program, the experiences are designed to inspire students to build upon their potential to study maths and science subjects in years 11 and 12, and to expose them to the range of study and career options that exist for HSC graduates with these subjects.